 Vocal strain and hemorrhage require rest.
 Avoid singing and speaking entirely, if possible.
 If you must speak, limit the amount and talk in a soft voice to avoid causing additional strain.

-Treat underlying conditions such as allergies and avoid harmful behaviors such as smoking to protect your vocal folds.
+Treat underlying conditions such as allergies and avoid harmful behaviors such as drinking alcohol and smoking to protect your vocal folds.

 Voice therapy can teach effective use of the voice and eliminate vocal nodules over time by providing guidance on lifestyle and vocal behavior changes.

 In severe cases when hoarseness lasts longer than two weeks, surgery may be required to treat vocal nodules and refractory lesions.